 As Curacao is a relatively small island you could argue that all beaches are close to the cruise terminal.
 All are easily reachable by taxi.

 Soft white sands, clear waters make this mid-coast beach a firm favourite.
 It’s a private beach with very good facilities to hand such as lockers, a guarded parking lot, restaurant and massage hut.
 It is also possible to rent snorkelling equipment although this is not the best spot for sea life.

 One of the most beautiful beaches on the island.
 In fact, it regularly appears as part of the islands tourism program.
 It’s a perfect crescent of white sands, azure waters and verdant green hills.
 Its almost postcard perfect.
 There are a few snack shacks available as well as places to rent snorkelling gear.
 Just south is the smaller, but no less stunning, Kenepa Chiki beach.
 Be warned though these beaches get very busy at the weekends.

 For sea life enthusiasts this is the beach to snorkel from.
 Its has a unique double reef system.
 Look out for the artificial reef balls that were put in place to encourage reef growth.
 There are also some nice hiking trails nearby.

 If you need somewhere quieter to enjoy your time at the beach then head to Playa Kalki.
 It’s certainly quieter than the other beaches.
-This small cove is very popular for snorkeling and diving and has a roped off area with floating platforms.
+This small cove is very popular for snorkelling and diving and has a roped-off area with floating platforms.
 There is a snack bar and dive shop present.

 Public buses depart every two hours from Otrobanda Bus Station for the West End and if you wish to visit the southeast from Punda Bus Station.
 These infrequent departure times means they may not be the best choice for getting around.
 Especially for your return to the ship which you dont want to miss.